-If a student commits a third offense under this section, it will result in a "Notification of Expulsion."
+If a student commits a third offense under this section, it will result in a referral for more intense counseling services.
 All students suspended/expelled for alcohol/controlled dangerous substance offenses are to be requested to reveal their source of the alcohol/controlled dangerous substance to the principal.